robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 work if several resource files have the same basename.
 In such cases, either resource files or keywords must be renamed.

-With user keywords in a `suite file`_, the full name is just the keyword name.
+With user keywords in a `suite file`_, the full name contains only the keyword name without any prefix.

 When comparing full keyword names, the library/resource part is case and space-insensitive and the keyword part is case, space and underscore-insensitive.